Isaac Chansa: Chambishi and Power Dynamos

 Chansa was born in Kitwe and began his professional club career at Chambishi, but he didn't find his place in the first squad and later moved to Power Dynamos.
 With Dynamos, he appeared in 45 league matches, scoring 16 goals between 2002 and 2004.
 He was in Dynamos' 2003 Zambian Cup, 2003 Zambian Coca-Cola Cup and 2004 Zambian Charity Shield winning squad.
 He has also appeared in 2002 African Cup Winners' Cup.

 Orlando Pirates

 From 2004 to 2007, he moved to South Africa and played for Premier Soccer League side Orlando Pirates, where he scored 7 goals in 43 league matches.
 He was in Pirates' Premier Soccer League 2004–05 and 2005–06 Runners-up squad.
 With Pirates, he won the friendly tournament Vodacom Challenge in 2005.

-In 2020, then Orlando manager Milutin Sredojevic, has identified Chansa as one of the best players he has ever coached, thanks to the player's big heart and true discipline.
+In 2020, the then Orlando manager Milutin Sredojevic, identified Chansa as one of the best players he has ever coached, thanks to the player's discipline and general personality.